Damounet/AngularCucumberTesting/cucumber/features/README.md

 ```

 This is the Feature functionnal description.
+It describes the user story environment as well.

 Be as precise as possible.
-It describes the user story environment as well.
+One file for one feature.

 Feature contains scenarios.
 For one Feature, it is possible and common to have more than one scenario.